VFA-102

 Strike Fighter Squadron 102 (VFA-102) is a United States Navy Strike Fighter squadron based at Marine Corps Air Station Iwakuni.
 Their call sign is Diamond, with the tail code NF, and they fly the F/A-18F Super Hornet.
+They are a part of Carrier Air Wing 5 and are attached to the aircraft carrier USS George Washington.

 History

 Two distinct squadrons have been designated VF-102.
 The first VF-102 was established on 1 May 1952 and redesignated VA-36 on 1 July 1955.

 The second VF-102 was established in 1955, was eventually redesignated as VFA-102, and is the subject of the remainder of this article.

 1950s

 Fighter Squadron 102 (VF-102), was established as VA-36 on 1 July 1955, and was immediately redesignated VF-102 on the same day (at the time, squadron designations were associated with their assigned airwing).
 The squadron was based at NAS Jacksonville flying the F2H Banshee.
 The squadron's inaugural cruise took place aboard USS Randolph in July 1956.
 After returning from deployment, the squadron transitioned to the F4D Skyray.
 In addition to four 20 mm internal cannons, the Skyray carried the new AIM-9 Sidewinder missile.